neotoma/personal-server/README.md

 ## Setting up the environment

 The code requires one environment variable to run the server and several others to deploy the server to another system.
-The following environment variables can be declared by adding a file named `.env` (in [INI format](https://en.wikipedia.org/wiki/INI_file)) to the base directory, assuming they're not already declared elsewhere in the system already.
+The following environment variables can be declared by adding a file named `.env` (in [INI format](https://en.wikipedia.org/wiki/INI_file)) to the base directory, assuming they're not declared elsewhere in the system already.
 Such a file will be ignored by Git.

-- `PERSONAL_SERVER_PORT`: Port through which to run the server locally (required for running the app but not required for deployment)
+- `PERSONAL_SERVER_PORT`: Port through which to run the server locally (required to run app)
-- `PERSONAL_SERVER_DATA_DIR`: Local system path to data directory (required for running the app but not required for deployment)
+- `PERSONAL_SERVER_DATA_DIR`: Local system path to data directory (required to run app)
-- `PERSONAL_SERVER_DEPLOY_USERNAME`: User name with which to SSH into remote deployment server (required for deployment)
+- `PERSONAL_SERVER_DEPLOY_USERNAME`: User name with which to SSH into remote deployment server (required to deploy app)
-- `PERSONAL_SERVER_DEPLOY_HOST`: Address of the remote deployment server (required for deployment)
+- `PERSONAL_SERVER_DEPLOY_HOST`: Address of the remote deployment server (required to deploy app)
-- `PERSONAL_SERVER_DEPLOY_DIR`: Remote system path to app directory on deployment server (required for deployment)
+- `PERSONAL_SERVER_DEPLOY_DIR`: Remote system path to app directory on deployment server (required to deploy app)
-- `PERSONAL_SERVER_DEPLOY_DATA_DIR`: Remote system path to data directory on deployment server (required for deployment)
+- `PERSONAL_SERVER_DEPLOY_DATA_DIR`: Remote system path to data directory on deployment server (required to deploy app)

 You can execute the following from the base directory to create such a file with a default value to run the server on port 4201: